-We often hear about people using alternative therapies to treat hyperhidrosis.
-These therapies may include herbal substances such as sage tea or sage tablets, chamomile, valerian root, and St. John’s Wort.
+Natural remedies to treat hyperhidrosis may include herbal substances such as sage tea or sage tablets, chamomile, valerian root, and St. John’s Wort.
 Acupuncture, biofeedback, hypnosis, and relaxation techniques have also been suggested as potential treatments.
-Currently there is little research to recommend such alternative therapies but this doesn’t discount their potential.
+Recently, we received an email suggesting that eating a completely gluten-free diet can cause excessive sweating to stop.
+Currently there is little research to recommend such natural remedies, but this doesn’t discount their potential.

 Just as no two people are alike, no two cases of hyperhidrosis are alike.
 People who suffer from excessive sweating may have sweaty palms, sweaty feet, sweaty underarms, a sweaty face, or compensatory sweating on other parts of the body.
 Or, they may suffer from any combination of these problems.